lakruzz/MacAsCode/README.md

 # MacAsCode

-Configuring my Mac to the state I like it, coming from nowhere, using only executable code from this repo.
+**Configuring my Mac to the state I like it, coming from nowhere, using only executable code from this repo**

-**The good stuff in this repo assumes you are on a Mac like me**

 The repo contains an Ansible play-book that is easy to run and configure.
 The process has three steps